Federal judge rules Trump administration cannot reallocate billions meant for disaster mitigation

 U.S. District Judge Richard G. Stearns in Boston granted a preliminary injunction sought by 20 Democrat-led states while their lawsuit over the funding moves ahead.

+A spokesperson for the Federal Emergency Management Agency did not immediately respond to a request for comment.

-The states argue the Federal Emergency Management Agency lacks the authority to end the Building Resilient Infrastructure and Communities program and redirect more than $4 billion of its funding.
+The states argued FEMA lacked the authority to end the Building Resilient Infrastructure and Communities program and redirect more than $4 billion of its funding.
 The program aims to harden infrastructure around the country against potential storm damage.

 FEMA initially announced it was ending the program, but later said in a court filing that it was evaluating it.